-Web based selection
+Web based management

 CrystalDirect® is aimed to be integrated into a fully automated environment, ranging from pre-crystallization steps (sample management) to diffraction data analysis.
 Such an environment is generally handled via specialized management software.
 CrystalDirect® is able to work hand-in-hand with such crystallization management systems.